allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 1. Permission ranks are initialized for the guild (use `/config ranks` dashboard)
 2. Roles are assigned to permission ranks (use `/config roles` dashboard)
-3. Commands have permission requirements configured (use `/config commands` dashboard)
+3. Commands have permission requirements configured (use `/config overview` → Command Permissions)
 4. Users have roles that are assigned to ranks
 5. Users' highest rank meets the command's required rank